Nurse Resume Examples

 - Licensed Practical Nurse (LPN): This certification allows nurses to provide basic medical care and is a valuable asset for those looking to enter the nursing workforce quickly.

-- Registered Nurse (RN): One of the most recognized certifications, obtaining an RN license allows nurses to perform a wide range of duties and pursue various specializations.
+- Registered Nurse (RN): One of the most recognized certifications, obtaining an RN license allows nurses to perform a range of duties and pursue various specializations.

 - Advanced Cardiac Life Support (ACLS): This certification is vital for nurses working in critical care and emergency medicine, as it equips them with the skills to respond to cardiac emergencies.